BestTimesToVisit.com Logo

 cultural

 Explore Inhotim, an open-air museum boasting contemporary art installations nestled within a stunning botanical garden.
-Wander through lush landscapes, encountering thought-provoking sculptures and immersive exhibits.
-Insider tip: Rent a bike to fully appreciate the vastness of the grounds and arrive early to avoid crowds.
+Wander through lush landscapes, encountering thought-provoking sculptures and immersive exhibitions.
+Insider tip: Rent a bike to fully appreciate the sprawling grounds and allow ample time to soak in the art and nature.

 Best time: September-November